Steve-Fenton/stevefenton.co.uk/src/pages/blog/2017/07/the-immune-response-to-infections-in-the-corporate-body.md

 > Don’t do anything that will trigger the immune response.

-So avoid triggering the “casual -&gt; business casual” immune response by choosing outfits well.
-Avoid triggering the “flexible hours -&gt; fixed hours” immune response by ensuring that your team has sufficient cover during normal business hours.
-Avoid triggering the “home and office -&gt; office” immune response by ensuring that you don’t all abandon the office on the same day.
-Avoid triggering the “automomous team -&gt; command and control” immune response by showing discipline and professionalism in your work.
+So avoid triggering the “casual > business casual” immune response by choosing outfits well.
+Avoid triggering the “flexible hours > fixed hours” immune response by ensuring that your team has sufficient cover during normal business hours.
+Avoid triggering the “home and office > office” immune response by ensuring that you don’t all abandon the office on the same day.
+Avoid triggering the “automomous team > command and control” immune response by showing discipline and professionalism in your work.